pravee-n/jquery.ime-extensions/README.md

 * Chrome Extension
 	* Working extension implemented
-	* On demand injection of scripts implemented (Input method for a language is injected on the page only when the user selects that particular language)
+	* On demand injection of input method scripts implemented (Input method for a language is injected on the page only when the user selects that particular language)

 * Firefox Extension
 	* Working extension implemented
+	* On demand injection of input method scripts implemented

 Get the source code
 -------------------